Postdoctoral Scientist, Statistical Bioinformatics and Proteomics

 The Walter and Eliza Hall Institute of Medical Research

-An excellent opportunity exists for a Statistical Bioinformatician to join the Colonial Foundation Healthy Ageing Centre in a joint appointment with the Bioinformatics Division.
+An excellent opportunity exists for a talented postdoctoral Statistical Bioinformatician/Scientist to join the Walter and Eliza Hall Institute of Medical Research (WEHI) in a joint appointment between the Colonial Foundation Healthy Ageing Centre (CFHAC) and the Bioinformatics Division.

 About the position